 The debt management agency may have also negotiated with the credit companies to waive fees that increase the amount you owe.
 The result is a monthly payment that should be lower than all your debt payments combined.

 The lower interest rate allows you to apply more of your payment to the principal amount you owe.
 It does not lower the amount you owe, but a lower interest rate helps you pay off the amount you owe faster.

-Credit companies and financial institutions typically offer the same lower interest rates and waive the same fees for all debt management agencies.
+Credit companies and financial institutions typically offer the same lower interest rates and waive the same fees for all agencies.
 Generally, you will not be able to get a lower interest rate by choosing one debt management agency over another agency.

 How Does a Debt Management Plan Work?

 A debt management counselor with the agency reviews your debts.
 The counselor determines how much money it takes to pay off your debts within three to five years.
 A monthly payment is calculated based on how much you owe.

 Instead of making your payments directly to your creditors, you pay the company.
 The company then pays your creditors according to your debt management plan.
 Most management agencies require that your monthly payments be automatically debited from your checking account each month.